To schedule interviews with our experts or for help with a news story, please contact our PR agency:

 If you would like to request permission to reproduce an article in its entirety (or more than the standard excerpt), please use the form below to contact us with your request.

-We know that the cost of gluten-free food is one of the biggest challenges our community faces.
-GIG is preparing to launch a new initiative in partnership with Cutting Costs for Celiacs.
+Affording gluten-free food is one of the biggest challenges our community faces.
+GIG is launching a new initiative in partnership with Cutting Costs for Celiacs.
+Access the press release.

 Four Ways to Improve Your Gluten-Free Marketing Campaigns: Bylined article by Lindsey Yeakle and Jeanne Reid for Modern Restaurant Management, published February 10